 This bill amends Iowa's Code section 249A.20A to ensure that nonopioid drugs approved by the FDA for pain management are not disadvantaged in Medicaid coverage compared to opioid or narcotic drugs.
 Specifically, it prohibits designating a nonopioid drug as nonpreferred if any opioid is preferred, and it restricts the establishment of more stringent utilization controls for nonopioid drugs than those applied to opioids.
-The provisions apply immediately upon FDA approval of a nonopioid drug, regardless of prior review by the medical assistance pharmaceutical and therapeutics committee.
+The provisions apply immediately upon FDA approval of a nonopioid drug, regardless of prior review by the medical assistance pharmaceutical and therapeutics committee, and also extend to drugs provided under Medicaid managed care contracts.

-Additionally, the bill requires health carriers to develop and implement a pain management access plan that includes coverage for at least two FDA-approved non-scheduled alternative prescription medications and three nonpharmacologic treatment modalities.
+Additionally, the bill mandates that health carriers develop and implement a pain management access plan that includes coverage for at least two FDA-approved non-scheduled alternative prescription medications and three nonpharmacologic treatment modalities.
 The plan must not impose more restrictive utilization controls on nonopioid drugs than those for opioids.
-Health carriers are also mandated to file their plans with the insurance division for approval, distribute educational materials about the plans, and make them publicly available online.
+Health carriers are required to file their plans with the insurance division for approval, ensuring compliance with the bill's requirements, and must distribute educational materials about the plan to providers and covered persons while making the plan publicly accessible online.
 The commissioner of insurance is authorized to adopt rules for the administration of this section.

 Statutes affected: Introduced: 249A.20A